priyavrat-misra/personal-website/content/blog/hello-world.md

 ```
 All three `cout` statements will print the same thing i.e., `Hello, World!`.
 Try for yourself.

 Now coming to the "how" part; in a nutshell, it has to do with **escape sequences**.
 Basically, they are used to represent characters which have special meaning in the language.
-For example, if we want to have a double quotation mark (`"`) within some string literal we can't have it directly, instead we need to have a backslash (`\`) precede the double quotation mark.
+For example, if we want to have a double quotation mark (`"`) within some string literal we can't have it directly, instead first we need to have a backslash (`\`) precede it.
 Also, there many **escape sequences** like `\n`, `\t`, etc. which are predefined by the language.

-But that is not all there is to **escape sequences**, they can be used with **octal** and **hexadecimal number systems** as well.
-Widely, there are 2 kinds of such sequences:
+But that is not all there is to them, we can have **escape sequences** of **octal** and **hexadecimal** digits as well.
+Below is a list of two such obscure sequences:
 - `\` followed by _one_, _two_ or _three_ **octal** digits
 - `\x` followed by _one_ or more **hexadecimal** digits

 The value that follows `\` and `\x` represents the numerical value of the character.
 To keep it simple, let's assume the language uses {{<a_blank title="ASCII" url="https://en.wikipedia.org/wiki/ASCII">}} character encoding.
-In simple terms, it means every character that is used in the language is associated with a predefined numercial value as per the **ASCII specification**, the second and third `cout` statements use nothing but those values in **octal** and **hexadecimal** format respectively.
+In simple terms, it means every character that is used in the language is associated with a predefined numercial value as per the **ASCII specification**.
+The second and third `cout` statements use nothing but those values in **octal** and **hexadecimal** format respectively to represent the corresponding characters.

-> - _if there are more than three octal digits, then only the first 3 are considered, the remaining are considered as simple characters in a string._
+> - If there are more than three octal digits after `\`, then only the first three are considered, the remaining are considered as simple characters in a string.
-> - _the hexadecimal digits are not case sensitive, `\x6C` is same as `\x6c`._
+> - The hexadecimal digits are not case sensitive, `\x6C` is same as `\x6c`.

 The table below summarizes all the characters in `"Hello, World!\n"`, but it can be generalized to any string.